 Did you know that you can use eggshells in the garden?

-Crushed eggshells can add valuable nutrients back into the soil with the high-level of calcium being very beneficial to the plants.
-Read these excellent uses of eggshells in garden.
+Crushed eggshells can add valuable nutrients back into the soil with the high level of calcium being very beneficial to the plants.
+Read these excellent uses of eggshells in the garden.

 #1 – Adding Eggshells In Compost

 A popular question is… Can eggshells be added to compost bins and heaps?
 And the answer to the question is YES.
 Adding crushed eggshells to compost helps to add calcium to your final compost.

 This essential nutrient helps in building cell walls in plants.
 Without it, plants will not experience vigorous growth.

 In vegetable plants such as squash and tomatoes, fruits will develop a blossom end rot because of deficiency of building material (Calcium) in the plant.
 Adding eggshells in the vegetable garden compost can help prevent this.

 While it’s not a must to crush your eggshells before adding them to compost, doing so will speed up their breakdown process in the compost.

 You also may consider washing your eggshells before adding them to compost so that they don’t attract animals.
 Washing them will also reduce the risk of disease posed by raw eggs.

 All the minerals in eggshells can be found in the soil and the addition of these minerals will help neutralize the pH level of your compost.
 The good thing with eggshells is that they do not add alkalinity to your soil, but neutralize it.